GatlenCulp/gat-typst/docs/manual.typ

 === Cmarker (v0.1.6)

+*Not included in `style` - import explicitly if needed.*

 CommonMark (Markdown) support.

 Use for: Converting Markdown to Typst.

 == Display & Formatting

+*Note: FontAwesome and Booktabs are automatically imported by `style`.
+Other display packages must be imported explicitly.*

 === Frame-it (v1.2.0)

+*Not included in `style` - import explicitly if needed.*

 Custom frame styles for content boxes.